September 2016 - Present

 UNIVERSITY OF MICHIGAN

-The Energy Systems Engineering program is a multidisciplinary graduate program on advanced energy technologies, the societal and environmental impact of technology developments, and the associated economic benefits.
-My focus areas included sustainable strategies, clean tech, and renewables.
+A multidisciplinary graduate program on advanced technologies, the societal and environmental impact of technology developments, and the associated economic benefits.
+My focus areas included data analysis and sustainable strategies.

 August 2010 - May 2014